 Etech = 10kg CO2/kWh

-Grid Resilience: Enhanced grid stability and reduced transmission losses with distributed renewable generation.
+Grid Resilience: Enhanced grid stability and reduced transmission losses with distributed sustainable generation.
 Equivalent to 10 kg CO₂ per kWh.

 Eresilience = 10kg CO2/kWh